Locally moving groups and laminar actions on the line: Definitions

-When $G$ acts minimally, the micro-supported condition is equivalent to the non-triviality of the subgroup $G_c$: \begin{prop} For $X=(a,b)$, assume that the subgroup $G\subseteq \homeo_0(X)$ acts minimally on $X$.
-Then $G$ is micro-supported if and only if it contains a non-trivial element with relatively compact support. \end{prop} \begin{proof} The forward implication is obvious.
+The next result says that when $G$ acts minimally, the micro-supported condition is equivalent to the non-triviality of the subgroup $G_c$. \begin{prop} For $X=(a,b)$, let $G\subseteq \homeo_0(X)$ be a subgroup acting minimally on $X$.
+Then $G$ is micro-supported if and only if it contains a non-trivial element with relatively compact support. {Moreover, when this holds, the action of $G$ on $X$ is proximal.} \end{prop} \begin{proof} The forward implication is obvious.
 Conversely, assume that there exists a relatively compact subinterval $I \Subset X$ for which $G_I\neq \{\id\}$.
-If follows that the centralizer of $G_I$ in $\homeo_0(X)$ must fix the infimum of the support of every non-trivial element of $G_I$.
-Then by Theorem \ref{t-centralizer}, the action of $G$ on $X$ is proximal.
-Therefore for every non-empty open subinterval $J\subset X$ there exists $g\in G$ such that $g(I)\subset J$, which implies that the group $G_J$ is non-trivial. \end{proof}
+The centralizer of $G_I$ in $\homeo_0(X)$ must fix the infimum of the support of every non-trivial element of $G_I$, so its action on $X$ is not free.
+Then by Theorem \ref{t-centralizer} the action of $G$ on $X$ is proximal.
+Therefore, for every non-empty open subinterval $J\subset X$, there exists $g\in G$ such that $g(I)\subset J$, so the subgroup $G_J$ contains $G_{g(I)}=gG_Ig^{-1}$ and is non-trivial. \end{proof}

 Let us summarize some basic observations on the locally moving condition in the following lemma.